This site was sold and this project page is no longer being updated.

 In partnership with Diamond Corp., Build Toronto (now part of CreateTO) has provided Eva’s Phoenix, a past tenant of the City space, $5 million towards a new facility with a downtown location and $5 million towards the Fort York Bridge project.

-This development is quite significant in the economic benefits it will offer the City of Toronto when full developed.
+This development is quite significant in the economic benefits it will offer the City of Toronto when fully developed.
 We estimate it will offer a new annual revenue stream of $6 million in property taxes and a total of $35 million in revenues to the City from various development charges.

 Phase One has been approved and units are currently for sale.
 A development application has been submitted for Phase Two.

 DetailsMajor Intersection: Strachan Avenue / Liberty Street